 This breathes new life into your carpet and removes one of the mine reasons for significant dulling of colours – oily, sticky soil and well-settled soil.

 Here is how the two methods are being done.

 This is the most effective professional carpet cleaning procedure available.
 An industrial-grade machine is used to shoot hot water (mixed with detergent) deep between the fibres of the items.
 This effectively dislodges the accumulated filth and dust.

 At the same time, a powerful suction attachment on the nozzle is vacuuming about 95% of the moisture, soil and the dislodged filth almost simultaneously.
 The treated object is left slightly damp so it could dry quickly thanks to the air mover.

 Dry cleaning is specially formulated to deal with delicate items such as natural fibre like wool.
 However, please note that it does not the best method to remove stains.
 The process is simple and great for refreshing.
 It works by applying low-moisture non-toxic cleaning powder to the pile of the carpet and rubbing in with a rotating brush.
 This way the powder sticks to the residing dirt and dust particles.

 In the end, the item is vacuum cleaned so the powder is removed along with all the unwanted particles.

 How to clean spots and steans from wool Carpet or rug

 There is an important difference between spots and stains that is mandatory to be mentioned.

-Spots are created when something is being dropped or spilled on the carpet, and substance does not have the ability to permanently bond to the fiber or cause damage.
+Spots are created when something is being dropped or spilt on the carpet, and substance does not have the ability to permanently bond to the fibre or cause damage.
 Fast reaction and proper cleaning steps can completely remove the spot from the carpet.